flex-height

 Watch the video

-Benefits and drawbacks of preventive maintenance
+Advantages and disadvantages of preventive maintenance

 While preventive maintenance offers numerous advantages compared to reactive maintenance, it also comes with some potential pitfalls.

-Benefits of preventative maintenance
+Benefits of preventive maintenance

 Disadvantages of preventive maintenance